tinusaur/guides/docs/tinusaur-board-2-assembling/Header-1x2-internal-battery.md

 3. Flip the PCB upside down.

-4. Solder the header to the PCB.
+4. Solder the header onto the PCB.